-The preserve typifies “back-dune” forests created by dune succession, highlighting the process of forest formation inland, away from coastal dunes.
-Unlike the open fore-dune areas along the Lake Michigan shoreline, back-dune areas are more sheltered from wind and sand deposits, providing an important stabilizing element to the dunes by helping slow the erosion process.
-Through a process which spans hundreds of years, organic materials accumulate and provide moisture and nutrients for forest species such as sugar maple, American beech, basswood, red oak and even Eastern hemlock, eventually becoming the mature hardwood forest it is today.
+This preserve features unique back-dune forests.
+Unlike the open fore-dune areas along the Lake Michigan shoreline, back-dune areas are more sheltered from wind and sand deposits, slowing the erosion process.
+Over hundreds of years, organic materials accumulate and provide moisture and nutrients for forest species such as sugar maple, American beech, basswood, red oak and even Eastern hemlock, eventually becoming the mature hardwood forest it is today.

 The shelter of back-dune forests provides habitat for spring wildflowers such as trillium, hepatica, jack-in-the-pulpit, spring beauty, dwarf ginseng and bloodroot.
 As you hike the looped trail, watch and listen for a variety of animal species, from songbirds and raptors to reptiles and amphibians.
 Be on the lookout for pileated woodpeckers, black-capped chickadees, rose-breasted grosbeaks, barred owls, red-shouldered hawks, eastern box turtles, American toads and eastern newts.
 Predators like coyotes and red foxes also hunt here for small mammals seeking shelter from the often-harsh coastal environment nearby.